 4. Lifestyle differences are difficult to cope with

-Obviously, the partners will have different lifestyles and cultures since they belong to different castes.
+The partners will have different lifestyles and cultures since they belong to different castes.
 This means that they have to adjust and accommodate these differences.
-A majority of the couples fail to do so, because of which arguments and fights become a common phenomenon among the couples.
+A majority of the couples fail to do so, because of which arguments and fights become a common phenomenon among couples.

 5. Continuous interference of the family members in married life